 All of the following books are recommended reading if you want to learn more about happiness and brain science.
 These are some of the sources for material used on this site and in my presentations and workshops.
 Please note this is a partial list.
 My favorite books are near the top of each subpage.

 Please contact me for more recommended reading on a particular topic.
-You can also sign up for an occasional email newsletter from me on this page.
+You can also sign up for an occasional email newsletter from me on this page (the sign-up form is in the sidebar).
 Here is what one reader had to say on Twitter: